ckeditor/ckeditor5/docs/installation/frameworks/react.md

 ### Using the editor with collaboration plugins

-The easiest way to integrate {@link features/collaboration collaboration plugins} in a React application is to build the editor from source including the collaboration plugins together with the React application.
+The easiest way to integrate {@link features/collaboration collaboration plugins} in a React application is to use {@link installation/frameworks/react#using-the-ckeditor-5-online-builder the CKEditor 5 online builder}.

+Another way is to {@link installation/frameworks/react#integrating-the-editor-from-source build the editor from source} including the collaboration plugins together with the React application.
 For such a scenario we provide a few ready-to-use integrations featuring collaborative editing in React applications:

 * [CKEditor 5 with real-time collaboration features](https://github.com/ckeditor/ckeditor5-collaboration-samples/tree/master/real-time-collaboration-for-react)
 * [CKEditor 5 with the track changes feature](https://github.com/ckeditor/ckeditor5-collaboration-samples/tree/master/track-changes-for-react)